 He went on to take part in his first international competition since Olympic Games 2010, the European Championship 2012 (Sheffield, UK), where he skated in the Qualification Round and the Short program with a knee and neck injury resulting in him omitting his trademark jump, the quad toe, from his short routine ("Storm" by Yanni).
 However, on the night of the Free program, overcoming pain, Plushenko skated a flawless performance to "El Tango de Roxanne" ("Moulin Rouge" OST, arrangement by Edvin Marton), including a quad and 7 triple jumps, received a standing ovation from the audience and finished triumphantly on top of the European podium for the seventh time in his career with a score of 176.52 (and total 261.23), achieving a new personal best and the highest score ever at the continent’s Championship.

-Plushenko will skip the World Championship 2012 in Nice, as he is scheduled to undergo a knee surgery on 23rd of February in Munich, Germany and will resume training for the next season after the rehabilitating process.
+Plushenko skipped the World Championship 2012 in Nice, because he had a knee surgery on 23rd of February in Munich, Germany and resumed training for the next season after the rehabilitating process.

-He has announced his dream to compete in Sochi 2014, at his 4th Olympic Games in his home country.
+After a successful rehabilitation, Evgeni resumed training since the summer of 2013 and has started preparing for his dream to compete at his 4th Olympic Games, in Sochi 2014, in his home country.

 Achievements